jiroawesome/Tiktok-Reporter-Bot/README.md

 4. Run it.

-TURN OFF YOUR ANTI VIRUS!
+TURN OFF YOUR ANTI VIRUS IF ISN'T WORKING!